 Patella dislocation is a common injury in sport, whereby the patella is displaced from its usual position at the front of the knee due to a tearing of the connective tissue around it.
 Dislocation is often caused by excessive force being placed through the patella, either by direct trauma or landing or twisting movements.

 Symptoms include intense pain at the site of the injury, displacement/deformation of the patella and knee, swelling and lack of weight bearing ability and limited range of motion.
+Undergoing physiotherapy for knee pain can help improve strength, increase functionality and reduce pain.

 KNEE JOINT CAPSULE